GNOME/gimp/images/logo/README.md

-*Note: since the unicolor logo is made to be recolored, this participated a lot to the design of the eyes of Wilber (in all versions) which needed to not look scary whatever the color variant.*
+*Note: since the unicolor logo is made to be recolored, this participated a lot to the design of the eyes of Wilber (in all versions) which needed to not look scary whatever the color variant.
+Nevertheless it is designed in particular for being printed as a dark color on a light background.*

 ## Outline variant